vonajs/vona/packages-docs/guide/techniques/instance/introduction.md

 });
 ```

-If you use the `builderSelect()` method to access the database, the system will automatically add `Instance Id`
+If you use the `builderSelect()` method to query data, the system will automatically add `Instance Id`

 ``` typescript
 await this.scope.model.student.builderSelect().where({